These are biographies or autobiographies about children or young adults who have overcome difficult emotional and/or physical situations.

 Luis J. Rodriguez, Poet Laureate of Los Angeles 2014 - 2016, bravely, boldly recounts his life as a young Chicano gang member in East Los Angeles, with all of the violence, sadness and hopelessness that were part of that life.
 He found a way out, through education and has made it his mission to help others.

-A coming-of-age autobiography with surfing as the lodestone which grounds Finnegan as a young boy, and well into his adult life as an international journalist.
-Surfers and non-surfers will be fasinated by this book because of Finnegan's evocative writing.
+A coming-of-age memoir by the surfing-obsessed William Finnegan, who fell in love with the sport as a young boy, and continued surfing well into his adult life as an international journalist.
+Surfers and non-surfers alike will enjoy this well-written recounting of a life spent surfing.

 What price for assimilation and a university education?
 In this candid autobiography, Richard Rodriguez recounts his childhood, knowing hardly any Englsh, and eventually earning a Ph.D, and becoming a Fullbright scholar at the Warburg Institute in London.
 However, along the way he lost connections to his past, his family and his culture.